FlavF/ATest/readme.md

 - [X] R de CRUD
 - [X] CSV to JSon OOP
 - [X] 1 test at least
-- [ ] check errors and type all missing
+- [X] check errors and type all missing

 ##### Future Todos
 - [X] update for many GPS Points of interest the function utils/FunctionForArray/chooseTheName (for now, online for 2 points of interest)
 - [ ] reduce the newJson ( create a function/class ?)
+- Maybe more type, better MVC

 <br/>